xmuhuanglab/OriginAligner/README.md

 have similar microenvironments or niches.
 ### Workflow:
 ![Image text](https://github.com/xmuhuanglab/SIM-scRNA/blob/main/images/the%20pipeline%20of%20OriginAligner.png)

-### How to cite OrignAligner
-Integrated analysis of single-cell transcriptome of liver cancer and cirrhosis reveals cell lineage similarity and prognostic-associated subpopulations. bioRxiv, 2022.2011.2003.515124. doi:10.1101/2022.11.03.515124 (Preprint)

 ### Step
 #### Step 1 ： calculate the hvg based on dispersion and weight（function--Screen_hvg）